 North of Beautiful by Justina Chen Headley: YA Book Review

-This book was an emotional roller coaster for me.
+North of Beautiful was an emotional roller coaster for me.
 The main character, Terra, has a Port Wine Stain birthmark on her face identical to the one my daughter has on hers.
 While I have come to terms with this and my beautiful daughter is so confident and bubbly that it is hardly ever noticed, I did go through heartache in her early years and this came back to me in a flood as I read this story.

 Having said this, and taking all the emotion into consideration, I can still say this book is fantastic.
 Beautifully written, Terra’s journey negotiating difficult awful family circumstances while discovering acceptance, friendship, love, joy, adventure and ultimately herself was both engaging and inspirational.

 Best of all, this book introduced me to my new hobby, geocaching, which, unlike reading, I can actually share with my family.